-In the late 1940s Lupino showed a different kind of strength when she created her own independent company (first named Emerald Productions and then The Filmakers in 1950) with her then-husband.
-While still acting she began to write, direct, and even produce some of her own films.
+In the late 1940s, Lupino showed a different kind of strength when she created her own independent company (first named Emerald Productions and then The Filmakers in 1950) with her then-husband Collier Young.
+While still acting, she began to write, direct, and even produce some of her own films.
 Many argue that Lupino actually conformed to certain norms of the American film industry (although she primarily produced low-budget, B films); however, a brief overview of a few of her films says something different.

 - 1949’s Not Wanted: Lupino co-produced and co-wrote this film, and some say she even directed it without credit.
 It tells the story of a young woman’s struggles with unwed motherhood.

 - 1950’s Outrage: Co-written and directed by Lupino, Outrage centers on the repercussions of its main female lead’s rape.

 - 1953’s The Bigamist: Lupino directed and starred in The Bigamist alongside Joan Fontaine and Edmond O’Brien.
 It was about a bigamist husband with two different families.

 Lupino wrote and directed films about the “invisible” issues of 1950s America, those issues that Hollywood would not explicitly make films about.